 By inclination I am an inquirer.
 I feel a consuming thirst for knowledge, the unrest which goes with desire to progress in it, and satisfaction in every advance in it.
 There was a time when I believed this constituted the honor of humanity, and I despised [the] people, who know nothing.
 Rousseau has put me right [hat mich zurecht gebracht].
-This blinding prejudice disappeared, and I learned to honor man.
-I would find myself more useless than the common laborer if I did not believe that [what I am doing] can give worth to all others in establishing the rights of mankind.
+This blinding prejudice dis-

 Philosophizing, or the thinking of reason, which transcends the limitations of what can be known, the boundaries of human cognition, is for Kant a general human "need," the need of reason as a human faculty.
 It does not oppose the few to the many.
 (If there is a distinctive line between the few and the many in Kant it is much rather a question of morality: the "foul spot" in the human species is lying, interpreted as a kind of selfdeception.
 The "few" are those who are honest with themselves.)
 With the disappearance of this age-old distinction, however, something curious happens.
 The philosopher's preoccupation with politics disappears; he no longer has any special interest in politics; there is no self-interest and hence no claim to either power or to a constitution that would protect the philosopher against the many.
 He agrees with Aristotle, against Plato, that the philosophers should not rule but that rulers should be willing to listen to the philosophers.
-But he disagrees with Aristotle's view that the philosophical way of life is the highest and that the political way of life, in the last analysis, exists for the sake of the bios theoretikos.
+61 But he disagrees with Aristotle's view that the philosophical way of life is the highest and that the political way of life, in the last analysis, exists for the sake of the bios theoretikos.
 With the abandonment of this hierarchy, which is the abandonment of all hierarchical structures, the old tension between politics and philosophy disappears altogether.
 The result is that politics, and the necessity to write a political philosophy to lay down the rules for an "insane asylum," ceases to be an urgent business for the philosopher.
-It is, in the words of Eric Weil, no longer "une préoccupation pour les philosophes; elle devient, ensemble avec l'histoire, un problème philosophique" sit is no longer merely "a source of anxiety for the philosophers; it becomes, together with history, a genuine philosophical problem"].62
+It is, in the words of Eric Weil, no longer "une préoccupation pour les philosophes; elle devient, ensemble avec l'histoire, un problème philosophique" [it is no longer merely "a source of anxiety for the philosophers; it becomes, together with history, a genuine philosophical problem"].62